 Protect Your Food

 A beach day is relaxing; a bout of food poisoning is anything but.
 The Centers for Disease Control and Prevention estimates that about 1 in 6 Americans get sick from foodborne diseases each year.
-Pack your beach snacks cautiously and don't leave food sitting out for longer than two hours, or one hour once the temperature hits 90°F.
+Pack your beach snacks cautiously and don't leave food sitting out for longer than two hours, or one hour once the temperature hits 90°F or above.

 Before you pack for your day at the beach, give your cooler and tote a thorough cleaning.
 Always start with a clean cooler, washing it out with mild soap and water and rinsing thoroughly.
 It's also important to thoroughly wash containers and re-useable bags to remove all food residues and minimize the potential for bacterial growth.